Home

 We took the Gee.

-We went by kids on a bike but they did an onby perfectly so I gave them a Haw command but one to early so we took the long way home...
+We went by kids on a bike but they did an onby perfectly so I gave them a Haw command but one to early as the roads where all new to me so we took the long way home...

-When you get home I give them the resting cue again and stop by the water bucket so that they can drink immediately.
-Of course Glad dips her whole body in the water bucket...
+When we got home I gave them the resting cue again and stop by the water bucket so that they can drink immediately.
+Of course sweet Glad dips her whole body in the water bucket...

-My next team was a little slower, but the team after wards with little Spruce and Scoobi Doo we went 40km per hour, that was a rush!
+My next team was a little slower as they are not from Lynn's race team, but the team after that team with little Spruce now age 9 and Scoobi Doo we went 40km + per hour, that was a rush!
+This same team go even faster when Lynn is on her sled and ther are mushing along on the snow!
+Some say it's scary fast...

 I learned about pack dynamics and knowing which dog to put next to which dog.